peterhenryd/herbolution/README.md

 ## License

-Herbolution's source code is licensed under [the MIT License](LICENSE).
+Herbolution's source code is licensed under [the MIT license](LICENSE).
 Herbolution's assets are licensed under [the CC BY-NC-SA 4.0 license](assets/LICENSE) (this may change in the future).